finalcut/coldjack/readme.md

 ```

 # Exception Handling
+I'm not really sure what the best practice is for defining custom exceptions in CF but I sort of name-spaced mine using the "type" attribute.
 There are a few exceptions that coldjack can throw and each has it's own custom type:

 ### ColdJack-Missing DB File
 If you pass in an invalid path to the access database